 Photographer Jose Pepe Leon

 It’s always the dream to get involved in something big while it’s still just an idea.
 Circus 1903 is being performed all over the world, but it started out as a concept shoot where the only boundaries were our imagination.
-An original location, period props, great performers all help costumes come alive.
+An museum quality location, period props, and wonderful performers all made the costumes and in fact the touring show Circus 1903- The Golden Age of Circus come to life.

-Creating costumes for a period circus was a dream I had never even imagined could come true...and so much work I thought I would never get a night’s sleep again!
-It was a year from concept to construction to creation and completion.
-It was a process of historical research, mood boards, fabric testing and world wide fabric sourcing, overseeing custom built costumes in many states and several countries followed by fittings and rehearsals.
-More than 60 unique costumes were created and I cannot more proud to be a part of such a beautiful show.
+Creating costumes for a period circus was a dream come true...and so much work I thought I would never get a night’s sleep again!
+It took a year from concept to completion.
+It was a process of historical research, mood boards, sketches, world wide fabric sourcing, fabric testing, face aging, overseeing custom built costumes in many states and several countries followed by fittings and rehearsals and an opening.
+More than 80 unique costumes were created and opened on the stage at the Sydney Opera House in December of 2016.
+Since then the show has toured the United States in wonderful houses like Los Angeles's Pantages Theatre and enjoyed a 6 month run in Las Vegas's Paris Hotel.
+As this show continues on it's world tour the costumes remain an integral part of the story of Circus life in 1903.

-This was originally supposed to be a simple two day styling job in Las Vegas, and it turned into an odyssey that has appeared in front of thousands all around the world.
-The Illusionists was the first show to bring grand theatrical magic back to Broadway, London’s West End and the Sydney Opera House in Australia.
-A big show requires big costumes, for the principals, their assistants, the dancers and even the band.
-Each cast member has a totally unique look and a bespoke costume to match their individual talents, and as the cast has changed, so have their costumes.
+The Illusionists was the first show to bring grand theatrical magic back to Broadway, London’s West End and the Sydney Opera House.
+A big show requires strong character costumes for the illusionists, their assistants, the dancers and even the band.
+Each cast member has a totally unique look and a bespoke costume to match their individual talents.

-The show has been playing to packed houses for more than seven years now and I’m still supporting and creating for every iteration of this highly successful show.
+The Illusionists is currently Broadway's highest grossing magic show in history.
+It has been playing to packed houses for more than seven years now and I’m still happily supporting and creating for every iteration of this highly successful show.

 Experience shows that circus can be the greatest challenge to a costume designer.
 Not only do you have to make costumes that are beautiful on stage, they have to be beautiful all the way to the back rows, they have to be beautiful in every spectrum of lights, they have to be able to move with the performers and they have to last for thousands of shows.
 Thankfully six years on, the sequins are still on, and Le Noir is still on stage pleasing audiences everywhere it goes.